cmstokoe/ansible-filter-eyaml/README.md

 Obvioulsy it depends on a working installation of hiera-eyaml being avaialble.

+The script expects a file named "eyaml.yml" next to itself, in which the paths to the private and public key used for (en|de)cryption.
+(An example is provided in this repository)

 To produce encrypted variables for inclusion in your inventory you can use the eyaml command line tool:

 ```